jro31/jethro-codes/_articles/projects/blocks-falling.md

 Everything that the `useOffsetPosition` hook does, involves other hooks, so if you thought we were getting to the end...

-Remember that the `block` argument here is the `returnBlock` variable from our `useRotateJBlock` hook; it is the position that we _want_ to put our rotated block.
+Remember that the `block` argument here is the `returnBlock` variable from our `useRotateJBlock` hook; it is the position that we _want_ to have our rotated block.

 The first thing that we do in this hook is call the `offsetForGameBoard();` function, which in turns calls four hooks: